jason137/gads_26/lec13/perf.md

 positive record higher than a randomly chosen negative record.
-Note that AUC gives a useful way to compare models using [cross-validation] (http://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html), but implementing a model for prediction still requires an explicit choice of threshold.
+Note that AUC gives a useful way to compare models using [cross-validation] (http://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html), but implementing a model for prediction (while targeting a specific point on the ROC curve) still requires an explicit choice of threshold.

 ## precision & recall